Join our Healthcare Committee here

 Thomas Jefferson University DICE initiative also provides rehab in VR for cardiac patients.
 The gamified experiences provide immediate feedback and encouragement to help patients stick with their rehab program, while tracking real-time data and generating progress reports.
 This can be used for supervised remote in-home care.
 Some other companies in VR/AR medical services include VR4Neuropain, which combines VR headsets with haptic feedback and bio-medical sensors to integrate virtual and conventional rehabilitation for neuropathic pain; and RelaxVR which provides immersive experiences for stress relief and behavior modification.

 One of the biggest issues in healthcare is lack of staff and funding to educate patients on a myriad of programs to improve their outcomes and overall health.
 VR/AR applications are tackling this problem by educating patients before and after medical treatment.
 Many Doctors agree that mental preparation before a procedure is just a critical for the patient, as is the surgeon.
 The company IKONA for example, provides immersive pre-op VR experiences for patients and medical personnel to address factors that may improve patient outcomes.
 Another patient application geared for aftercare, is an AR enabled pill box that helps heavy prescribed patients order and manage their medication schedule.
 This can reduce post-op anxiety and give the user a sense of control over their lives.
-Also helping educate patients in VR/AR is Order 66 Labs; which provides simulations of treatment with groups and medical specialists for recovering addicts.
-As a result, patients are more likely to participate, and stress less during and after a procedure or intervention.
+Also helping educate patients in VR/AR is Order 66 Labs; which provides simulations of mutual help groups for patients with addiction seen in hospital.
+As a result, patients are more likely to participate in these groups after discharge.

 Ultimately, healthcare is adapting to the changing needs of the population by creating new tools and methods of care.
 VR/AR is helping in training, providing services and of course, education.
 Never before have opportunities in healthcare had such a reach and impact in people’s lives.
 Even in remote places like the Pacific region, VR in healthcare is making a difference.
 The company Second Muse Legends, created interactive narratives that teach children and their families about traditional eating and how to make healthy food choices to combat obesity.
 VR/AR in healthcare is the future of care and the future is now.